Skip to content

 What Worked

-The engine-content split made the project far more teachable, and the zero-dependency approach made it realistic for school deployment.
+The engine/content split made it far more teachable, and zero dependencies made deployment realistic in a school setting.

 What Failed

-Balancing flexibility with simplicity was still the hard part.
-Every extra feature risked making the content layer harder for younger students to understand.
+Balancing flexibility with simplicity stayed tricky; every extra feature risked making the content layer harder for younger students.

 What's Next

-Refine the classroom materials, improve the validator tooling, and keep tightening the path from Year 8 LevelKit-Text into the later LevelKit Platform work.
+Refine classroom materials, improve validator tooling, and keep tightening the pathway from Year 8 LevelKit-Text into later LevelKit Platform work.

 Resources Mentioned